jond3k/tfplan-validator/README.md

     Plan: 1 to add, 0 to change, 0 to destroy.

 If we like the results we can create a validator that will only accept plans with this create operation.
+The validator currently only accepts plans in json format.

+    > terraform show -json ./plan > ./plan.json
-    > tfplan-validator create ../rules.json ./plan
+    > tfplan-validator create ../rules.json ./plan.json

     Created rules file ../rules.json that allows Terraform to perform the following actions: